alexarch21/history-explorer-card/README.md

 ### Customizing state colors

 The default colors used for the states shown on timeline graphs can be customized in many different ways.
 Customizing is done by adding the statesColor key to the card YAML.
 Colors act on device classes, domains or global states.
 You can, for example, have distinct colors for the on and off states of your motion sensors and your door sensors, even if they're both binary sensors.

+The card accepts all normal HTML color definition strings as well as CSS variables.
+The latter need to be provided as-is (for example `--primary-color`, without the CSS var function).

 The following example will turn the *on* state of all door sensors blue and the *on* state of all motion sensors yellow.
 The *on* state of other sensor device classes will not be affected.
 They will inherit their colors from either a domain wide or a global color rule, in that order (see below).
 You specify the device class followed by a dot and the state you'd like to customize: